dbdesign-students-spring2024/8-pandas-exploration-mariannan17/README.md

 # pandas exploration

 # Note:
 I was not able to push these changes to GitHub directly due to the fact that my file sizes were too big.
-I was able to get a link to my [Jupyter Notebook:](file:///Users/mariannanibu/Downloads/analysis.html).
+I was able to get a link to my Jupyter Notebook: [here](file:///Users/mariannanibu/Downloads/analysis.html).

 In this assignment you will select a data set and do some munging, analysis, and visualization of it using `pandas`, Jupyter Notebooks, and associated Python-centric data science tools.